When to Transfer: Adaptive Source Selection for Positive Transfer in Linear Models: Positive transfer

-A natural question is: \emph{Which setting (single-task or collaborative) achieves better prediction?} To answer it, we define the \emph{transfer gain}, which measures the reduction in prediction error when moving from a single task to collaborative training.
+Now that we have define the prediction tasks and quantify their performance in both the task-only and collaborative setting, a natural question is: \emph{Which setting (single-task or collaborative) achieves better prediction?} To answer it, we define the \emph{transfer gain}, in the regression and classification cases, which measures the reduction in prediction error when moving from a single task to collaborative training.